-Instead, I just placed chopped pears on top of the cake batter, expecting the cake batter to rise evenly around the pears.
+Instead, I just placed chopped fresh pears on top of the cake batter, expecting the cake batter to rise evenly around the pears.
 The cake did rise around the pears, but in very select places as you can see for yourself on the photos.
 Still, the cake looked reasonably pretty, especially when dusted with confectionery sugar, and, what's more important, tasted really good!

-This recipe is good on many levels: it's easy-to-make, it's delicious, the chocolate cake texture is just right, and this dessert has fruit in it which is what I love.
+This chocolate pear cake recipe is good on many levels: it's easy-to-make, it's delicious, the chocolate cake texture is just right, and this dessert has fruit in it which is what I love.
 It's one of those recipes I will definitely try again.
 Maybe next time, I'll fold the pears directly into the batter (instead of putting them on top) or will use different fruit or berries.

 - What baking pan to use?
 Use a 9×9 inch square pan or 9 inch round springform pan.
 If using a springform pan, line the bottom of the springform pan with a round piece of parchment paper.